Here is my pin badge collection, as of February 2020, from the English soccer clubs…

 The 60th minute of game, when it’s very common to make substitutions.

-Get into the game (quit playing like shit)
+Get into the game (quit playing like shit).

 The way a team “on the front foot” is attacking.

-Same as injury time
+Same as “added time.”

 Jersey or uniform.
-Most teams have three: home, away, and “third” which doesn’t even match the colors of the other two.
+Most teams have three: home, away, and a “third” which doesn’t even match the colors of the other two.
 It’s hard sometimes to even figure out who you’re looking at.

 A small injury.

 Let’s say you take a shot and the goalie doesn’t see it but it hits the post.
-Somebody would say the keeper didn’t know a thing about it and you were unlucky
+Somebody would say the keeper didn’t know a thing about it and you were unlucky.

 In some competitions you play twice to determine the winner, like the League Cup semis.
 One game at each stadium, total goals wins.
 So each game is called a leg, and the whole thing is called a tie.